 Scolding the dog for such behavior, however, can lead to him feeling terribly confused. besides, it won’t help much, because the animal doesn’t know what it’s doing wrong.

 The dog licks in excess.
 How to correct this behavior?

-The ideal thing would be to teach him to perform another activity, incompatible with the act of licking.
+The ideal thing would be to teach them to perform another activity, incompatible with the act of licking.
 The action in question must concern a part of the body away from the muzzle which, due to its proximity to the mouth, represents the area that dogs love most to lick.

-Teach your dog to settle in his bed after he gives you a first greeting.
+Teach your dog to settle in their bed after he gives you a first greeting.
 In this way, you will discourage any attempt on his part to fill you or your guests with licks.

 Things to consider if your dog licks